 Believer’s Baptism (Credobaptism)

-In the Bible, this type of baptism follows belief.
-Two specific examples of this are found in the book of Acts, where a eunuch and a jailer and his entire family are baptized immediately after believing in Jesus for salvation.
+In the Bible, this type of baptism follows belief5.
+Two specific examples of this are found in the book of Acts, where a eunuch6 and a jailer and his entire family7 are baptized immediately after believing in Jesus for salvation.
 In credobaptism, a person declares outwardly a belief in Jesus alone for salvation.
-The Scriptures are clear: baptism does not save a person; rather, it is the belief in the person and work of Jesus that saves, and it is unbelief that condemns.
+The scriptures are clear: baptism does not save a person; rather, it is the belief in the person and work of Jesus that saves, and it is unbelief that condemns8.

 Infant Baptism (Paedobaptism)